dbeaver/cloudbeaver-deploy/AWS/aws-eks/README.md

 ## AWS ALB configuration for Kubernetes deployment

-If you want to use [AWS Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) as ingress controller, follow this instruction.
+This deployment option can use Nginx, HAProxy, or AWS ALB as an ingress controller.
+If you want to use [AWS Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html), follow the steps below.
-This is not necessary, you can use `nginx` by default as a ingress controller.

 Install `AWS CLI`: If `AWS CLI` is not installed yet, install it by following the instructions on the [official AWS CLI website](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).